Three considerations when outsourcing your voice-based customer support

 Of course, times have changed.
 The ubiquity of smart phones, smart watches and tablets enables customers to communicate with brands on the go, and across channels, including Facebook, Skype, Twitter and Instagram, among many others.
 Brands now maintain dedicated customer care programs in web chat, video chat, social media, self-service, email, text message and more.

 Still, despite changing times, phone support stands to retain its title of lord of all channels for the foreseeable future, at least in North America.
-Though digital channels are growing and will likely overtake voice, a 2015 study by Dimension Data showed voice customer support comprising 65 percent of all contact center interactions.

 The benefits of outsourcing